rtippisetty/WeatherApp-Mvvm-Kotlin-HILT/README.md

 ### Architecture used ###
 * App is developed using Kotlin language
 * Application is designed and implemented with MVVM Architecture style + Repository+HILT DI
+* Display page is constituted with Recycler view
 * Unit tests are done with Mockito

 ### Libraries/Components used ###